Free Christmas gift cheques

 Presents don't have to mean spending big bucks.
-Whether it's a promise to give your special someone a back rub, let kids have a sleepover or babysit for pals with little 'uns, your time could be the best present you ever give.
+Whether it's a promise to give your special someone a back rub, doing hated chores or babysitting for friends with little 'uns, your time could be the best present you ever give.

-Our free DIY Christmas gift cheques above are specially designed for you to write in your own 'gift' and present them to family or friends.
-Here's a list of suggested Christmas cheques – please add your own ideas to the Free Xmas Gift Cheques discussion.
+Here's a list of suggested Christmas cheques – please add your own ideas to the Free Xmas Gift Cheques MSE Forum discussion.

 Ideas for your special someone

 Think about your other half and what makes them smile.
-You could make breakfast in bed, run a luxurious bath, rustle up a romantic picnic or let them pick a movie of their choice (no whingeing!)
+You could make breakfast in bed, run a luxurious bath with candles or rustle up a romantic picnic.

 Ideas for kids

-For younger kids, the most cherished gift is time with their parents.
-Promises could include an outing to town, a fave activity or a cinema trip with popcorn.
+For younger kids, one of the best gifts is time with their parents.
+Promises could include a favourite activity or outing.

-For older kids, consider promising a sleepover with friends, or control of the TV remote for a weekend.
+If you need ideas for older kids, consider something like control of the TV remote for a weekend.

 Ideas for parents (from their children)

-Options for younger children include making their parents breakfast in bed or being their butler for an afternoon.
-They could take on some hated chores, such as cleaning the car, washing up for a week or walking the dog five times.
+Younger children could go for something such as making their parents breakfast in bed or being their butler for an afternoon.
+They could also take on some hated chores, such as cleaning the car, washing up for a week or walking the dog next time it rains.

 Ideas for friends

 Think about what specialist skills you have to offer.
-You could dig their flowerbeds, fix their PC or cook their favourite meal.
-A night babysitting for parents with young kids could be the most cherished gift you’ll ever give.
+You could dig their flowerbeds, babysit or bring them a home-cooked lasagne.

 More thrifty Christmas tips

-The last-minute Christmas shopping stampede is here, and retailers hope that you’ll ignore the price tags and race for the tills.
+Retailers hope you’ll ignore the price tags and race for the tills as the Christmas shopping stampede hits.
 Yet there are sackfuls of ways to smash the cost of Christmas.
 Here are a few tricks – see Christmas MoneySaving for a full guide.

 Time to ban Christmas presents?

-Consider giving this Christmas a miss.
+Consider giving presents a miss this Christmas.
 This isn’t about gifts from parents or to grandchildren, but the ever-widening glut of friends, extended family and colleagues.
 Christmas isn’t a retail festival.
 We need to end obliged giving and think more about what we're giving to whom and why.

-If you’re yelling over your wrapping paper “what about the joy of giving?”, remember gift-giving creates an obligation on recipients to give back, whether they can afford it or not.
+If you’re yelling over your wrapping paper “what about the joy of giving?”, remember gift-giving creates an obligation on recipients to give back.
 For some, the gift of “not obliging you to buy for me” is actually better.
-Read Scrooge McLewis's blog for more: Ban Xmas gifts.
+Read Martin's blog for more: Ban Xmas gifts.

-Plus why not make a No Unnecessary Present Pact (Nupp) with friends now?
+Plus why not make a No Unnecessary Present Pact with friends?
 Or at least agree to a Secret Santa or £5 to £10 cap on gifts.
-If you’re scared to broach this taboo subject, our free Nupp Tool generates the email for you, showing recipients you’re not alone.

 It’s not all about the perfect Christmas

-Too many people ask: "What will make Christmas totally perfect?"
-Then they attack the shops for a festive gift-grab, only questioning their finances latyer on.
+Too many people ask: "What will make Christmas totally perfect?" then they attack the shops for a festive gift-grab, only questioning their finances later on.

-Christmas is the year's costliest shopping time, but January sales are the cheapest.
-If you're buying a big-ticket item (a plasma TV, or a PlayStation) break this stranglehold with our specially designed Xmas IOU generator.
+Christmas is the year's costliest shopping time, but January sales are often the cheapest.
+If you're buying a big-ticket item (such as a TV, or a PlayStation) break this stranglehold by giving a Christmas IOU.